 Because of those two young women, Renee and I don’t dread our respective dental appointments.
 We might not actually look forward to them, but we don’t try to avoid them, either.
 And because of our positive experiences, we are eager to refer our grumpy acquaintance (and everyone else we know) to a new practitioner so that he could realize that going to the dentist can be a pleasure rather than a pain.

-What can your accounting firm learn from this story?
+What can accountants learn from my dentist?

 - Like the hygienists, treat all of your clients (not just the “biggest”) as valued guests and friends – make them feel welcome and comfortable.